Dr. Sarah Gaither, Associate Professor, Department of Psychology and Neuroscience

 Jaelyn Nixon, Graduate Student

-Jaelyn Nixon is an incoming student in the joint Public Policy and Psychology PhD program.
+Jaelyn Nixon is a doctoral student in the joint Public Policy and Psychology PhD program.
 She received her B.S. in Psychology from Tuskegee University and her M.S. in Experimental Psychology from Georgia Southern University.
 Her research interests lie at the intersection of race and social class.
 She is primarily concerned with the factors that contribute to prison, education, and health disparities.
 CV

 Mercedes Muñoz, Graduate Student

 Mercedes Muñoz is a doctoral student in Social Psychology in the Duke Department of Psychology & Neuroscience.
 Mercedes earned her B.A. in Psychology with Honors from Boston University and she is interested in using both a social and developmental approach to investigate how children and adults develop an understanding of racial categories.
 Specifically, racial self-identification in groups that have a more ambiguous and complex racial categorization process—such as Latinx individuals.
 Additionally, her research focuses on investigating whether different racial/ethnic groups within the U.S. differ in their use of norm-enforcing language, such as generics.
 Most importantly, Mercedes aims for the means and the end of her research to benefit and uplift Black, Latinx, and other marginalized communities.
 CV